aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 #### About Page:
 The "About" page features an image of three individuals engaged in conversation, exuding a friendly and welcoming atmosphere.
 This image conveys the message that building new friendships is another objective of the Community.
 Beneath the image, a text explains the Community's aims: to learn new things together and forge new friendships.

-"Support Us!" section which we provide two meaningful ways to support the Community—through financial contributions and volunteering.
+"Support Us!" section provides two ways to support the Community — through financial contributions and volunteering.

 Additionally, there is a "Get a glimpse of what we do" section.
-In this section, we offer you a firsthand look at our community's activities by featuring an embedded video as an illustrative example of what we're all about.
+In this section, we offer the user a firsthand look at the community's activities by featuring an embedded video as an illustrative example of what the Community is all about.

 ![alt-text](documentation/about_page.png)